 As a researcher, Shannon's scholarship has been published in top peer-reviewed academic journals, a Lambda Literary Award-winning anthology, and progressive think tank Political Research Associates' quarterly publication The Public Eye.
 An expert on US social movements and the history of feminism and sexuality, she has appeared in a variety of media outlets, including Boston NPR affiliate WGBH.

-Born in Los Angeles, Shannon spent most of her childhood in the Inland Northwest, where she grew up in a working-class home and was the first in her family to attend a four-year college.
-Growing up in a majority-white, evangelical Christian, Republican region known for white supremacist groups taught her many early lessons about oppression, but it also politicized her from a young age and pushed her to pursue her wildest dreams.
+Born in Los Angeles, Shannon spent most of her childhood in the Northwest, where she grew up in a working-class home.
+The first in her family to attend a four-year college, she is currently writing a memoir about these experiences.
+She is also at work on a book about queer femininity and feminism.

 Shannon lives with her partner of six years, her dog daughter Francesca, and her cat child Olivia.
 When she's not writing or being disturbed by the daily news, Shannon enjoys tarot, traveling, history, the sea, chocolate, and Halloween season.
 She's forever proud to be a millennial.